Physics and Engineering

 - Satellites and Satellite Components

-- Nanosatellite proposal – the only undergraduate program selected for an Air Force University nanosat program $100,000 grant.
+- Nano-Satellite proposal – We were the only undergraduate program selected for an Air Force University nanosat program $100,000 grant.

-- Service learning projects, including a Central American water well drilling ministry in partnership with the earth and environmental science department.
+- Service learning projects – Participate in projects like Central American water well drilling ministry in partnership with the earth and environmental science department.

 - Student teaching

-As a Physics student, you will have the opportunity to work with a variety of equipment that will prepare you for your career.
-We would love to have you schedule a visit so you can see the equipment, and we can share with you why we are so passionate about the Euler Science Complex!
+As a Physics student, you have the opportunity to work with a variety of equipment that will prepare you for your career.
+We would love to have you schedule a visit so you can see the equipment for yourself, and hear why we are so passionate about our program and the Euler Science Complex!